Washington Shellfish Fee Review Recommends Public Funding for Biotoxin Testing

 Greene Economics evaluated two fee structure options and strongly recommends Option B, which removes biotoxin testing costs from the fee structure and treats them as a public good.

-• Option B – Remove Biotoxin Fees (Recommended): Adopt the PFCR license fee proposal for shellfish licenses but remove biotoxin testing costs, funding testing separately as a public good (~$674,000 annually from GFS).
-This approach aligns Washington with other states, preserves industry viability and diverse character, recognizes biotoxin testing as essential public health infrastructure, and better allocates costs across all sizes of operations.
+Option B – Remove Biotoxin Fees (Recommended): Adopt the PFCR license fee proposal for shellfish licenses but remove biotoxin testing costs, funding testing separately as a public good (~$674,000 annually from GFS).
+This approach aligns Washington with other states, preserves industry viability and character, recognizes biotoxin testing as essential to public health, and allocates costs more equitably.

 Additional recommendations include funding the DOH Public Health Lab’s transition to lower-cost testing methods, tying fees to inflation, and conducting periodic reviews to maintain sustainability.